mikeperry-tor/vanguards/README_SECURITY.md

 and see if the onion service closes circuits in response.
 In these cases, log lines will be emitted by this addon at NOTICE level or above.

-The network adversary may be able to **guess** that you are using a particular guard by attacking that guard.
+The network adversary may be able to **suspect** that you are using a particular guard by attacking that guard.
 If that guard goes down or becomes slower, they may notice the effect on your onion service.
 This is one of the reasons why the vanguards addon uses two guards in a balanced way by default.